tuist/tuist/projects/docs/docs/plugins/using-plugins.md

 #### Project description helpers

-You can import a project description helper plugin with the name defined in the [`Plugin.swift`](plugins/creating-plugins.md) manifest, which can then be used in a project manfiest:
+You can import a project description helper plugin with the name defined in the [`Plugin.swift`](plugins/creating-plugins.md) manifest, which can then be used in a project manifest:

 ```swift
 import ProjectDescription